joshpeterson/summa/book/second_part_of_the_second_part/treatise_on_the_cardinal_virtues/of_negligence/prologue.md

 (1) Whether negligence is a special sin?
 (2) To which virtue is it opposed?
 (3) Whether negligence is a mortal sin?

-* Whether Negligence Is A Special Sin?
-* Whether Negligence Is Opposed To Prudence?
-* Whether Negligence Can Be A Mortal Sin?